 Identify which stem holds the dead flower, and look down the stem from the top until you find either a branching stem with a fresh flower or bud at its end.
 These flowers below the main flower are also called lateral flowers.
-Lateral buds may appear as soft, rounded bumps at the end of the stem, or they may appear as almost opened flowers.
+Lateral buds may appear as soft rounded bumps at the end of the stem or as almost opened flowers.

 Cut the stem of the wilted flower with sharp, clean pruning shears, immediately above the highest stem with a bud or lateral flower that is below the dead flower.

 Repeat the process of finding stems with dead flowers and cutting immediately above stems with lateral flowers or buds on remaining branches throughout the plant's growing season.
 When there are no more buds or branches left, cut the entire stem back to the plant's base, leaving any leaves at that site intact.

 Sterilize your pruners again before storing them for their next use.